arnenyeck06/Statistical-Inference-Package/README.md

 # Statistical-Inference-Package

   The goal of this project is to develop a predictive model to identify pregnant women who are at greater risk of developing gestational diabetes.
-This model will help your hospital provide timely clinical interventions, improve patient outcomes, and reduce the cost of care associated with complications from gestational diabetes.
+This model will enable your hospital to provide timely clinical interventions, enhance patient outcomes, and reduce the cost of care associated with complications from gestational diabetes.

   We are provided with a dataset (patients.csv) containing information on women aged 21 years and older, including several health and demographic variables collected during pregnancy.
 The dataset includes the following variables:
 • Pregnancies: Number of times pregnant